 Unpaid wages can result from unpaid overtime, employee misclassification and reduction of benefits.
 Fortunately, both federal and state regulations work together to protect employees from unfair treatment.
 Whether your employer has intentionally or accidentally withheld funds, you may be entitled to back pay.
 Recovering unpaid wages can be a stressful process, especially if you are still employed by the offending company.
-When you’re unsure where to turn or how to proceed, an unpaid wages lawyer can help explain your rights and fight for you in a court of law.
+When you’re unsure where to turn or how to proceed, a Los Angeles labor attorney can help explain your rights and fight for you in a court of law.

 From forced “off the clock” work to missed meal breaks, there are a myriad of scenarios that can lead to unpaid wages.
 California state law mandates a minimum wage which is higher than the federal minimum, and some large cities such as Los Angeles, have their own minimums.
 Employers must honor the highest minimum requirement to be in compliance with all laws.
 One form of unpaid wages is a refusal to pay the highest applicable minimum.